 There are so many half-truths, rumours and myths about the Interview (Personality Test) conducted by the Union Public Service Commission (UPSC).

 In this article, let us see some major myths regarding UPSC Interview widely believed by the public and find the associated truths.

 Myth 1: The final rank of a candidate (IAS, IPS, IFS etc) solely depends on the marks he gets in the UPSC Civil Services Exam Interview

 Reality: UPSC calculates the final rank by adding the marks candidate secures in the Main Exam (written test) and Interview (personality test).

 In fact, 1750 marks out of 2025 (86.4% weightage) is for the written exam while only 275 marks out of 2025 (13.6% weightage) is allotted for the personality test.

-A top score in Personality Test doesn’t necessarily mean that a candidate will become All India Rank 1.
-Same is the case with the Mains exam.
+A top score in the Personality Test doesn’t necessarily mean that a candidate will become All India Rank 1.
+The same is the case with the Mains exam.

-As the final rank is determined by the sum of the marks of both Mains and Personality Test, the candidate with the highest marks when written and interview scores added together will be rank 1.
+As the final rank is determined by the sum of the marks of both the Mains and Personality Test, the candidate with the highest marks when written and interview scores added together will be ranked 1.